vgacentrifuge/pcb/README.md

 called "background" and "foreground", and outputs a single VGA video stream.

 It should support the SVGA resolution 800x600 @ 60Hz and 16-bit color depth.
+The colors are stored as (5,6,5)-bit RGB values internally.

 On the board there are several buttons and an LCD screen, allowing you to pick between different **modes**: